Pankajzire/django-todo/README.md

-#### Deploy End-to-End Web-App by a CICD Pipeline using GitHub, Docker, Jenkin, AWS.
+#### Setup 3: Deploy End-to-End Web-App by a CICD Pipeline using GitHub, Docker, Jenkin, AWS.

 * Launch EC2 Instance(ubuntu) connect to it